Pranshulx26/SQL_PROJECTS/Analyzing American Baby Name Trends/readme.md

 - Analyzed recent trends to identify emerging popular names.
 - Discussed potential factors influencing contemporary naming practices.

-## Visualizations

-- **Name Popularity Over Time**: Graphs showing how the popularity of specific names has changed.
-- **Top Names by Decade**: Visualizations of the most popular names for each decade.
-- **Timeless Names**: A focus on names that have remained consistently popular.

 ## How to View the Project

 You can explore the detailed analysis in the Jupyter notebook: